mdflynn/animetrics/pull_request_template.md

 ## What does it fix?
 ## Where should the reviewer start?
 ## How should this be tested?
+Run`npm start` in your terminal and navigate to localhost:3000 to see current site functionality
 ## Relevant Issues